 This is a take-out place first for those of you in a hurry and a dine-in second, only because dining is done on a first-come, first-serve basis.
 If you don’t have a table, it’ll most likely take time before you get one.
 There’s a line on Saturdays waiting for them to open for people to enjoy the rice bowl, the Roman, and even the gluten-free options.

 If you will eat at Zen Box Izakaya, call ahead and order before you arrive.
 And if the best takeout restaurants matter, definitely try this one!
 Skip the line and get curbside takeout with a batch of edamame, pork ramen, and chicken karaage.

 Order Zen Box Izakaya on Doordash now to get your takeout started so you won’t have to wait around at the restaurant.
 This is also available for delivery if you don’t want to leave your house.

 See Related: Best Parks in Minneapolis

-Matt’s Bar is one of the best takeout joints in town!
-It’s typically known as a dive bar in South Minneapolis but if you don’t like the dive culture.
-Matt’s Bar is known as being the inventor of the Juicy Lucy.
-A juicy burger stuffed with cheese, which is known as a Minnesota staple.
+Matt’s Bar has some of the best takeout Minneapolis can share with you and the world, especially being home to the original Jucy Lucy!
+It’s typically known as a dive bar in South Minneapolis, but if you don’t like the dive culture.
+Matt’s Bar is known as the inventor of the Juicy Lucy.
+A juicy burger stuffed with cheese is known as a Minnesota staple.

 No one can forget this spot as it’s a staple of Minnesota, and it’s a place you have to go if you are in Minneapolis visiting.
 The best part about eating there is the drive back home while consuming one of these epic Juicy Lucy burgers.